About Savannah Cats

-Our Queen, Opale is elegant and calm.
+Our Queen, Opale is elegant and dominant.
 She is a very smart and trainable cat.
 High-generation melanistic Savannahs are rare.
 They are generally used in reproduction programs to create nice black spots on the kittens.
 Opale's coat is like velvet and her black spots appear in the sunlight.
 She is an amazing mother and the Queen of the house.

 She shares many characteristics with her great grandfather, the serval.
 She is a tall, skinny and muscular cat with a long neck, big ears and a

-Colour : Cool brown, black spotted tabby
+Colour : Brown, black spotted tabby

 Eyes : Green